Abrahams Commission: Aftermath of the Abrahams Report

 As a result of the Abrahams report, the Nyasaland government set up a Land Planning Committee of civil servants in 1947 to advise on implementing its proposals and deal with the acquisition of land for re-settlement.
 Its original official members co-opted six representatives of the estate owners and six missionaries, but no Africans, although it took evidence from several chiefs.
 The committee realised the difficulty of its task, and considered it would be expensive and time-consuming to complete.
 However, it was pressed to achieve results and decided to concentrate on the Shire Highlands.
 The committee did not go as far as Abrahams proposed, and its guiding principle was that land should be put to the best use possible, whether as working estates or African farmland.
 It recommended that government should only re-acquire land which was either undeveloped or occupied by large numbers of African residents or tenants.
 On the other hand, land capable of future “European development” (the phrase used by the Land Planning Committee) should be “protected against indiscriminate settlement and unorganised cultivation” (in Abraham's words).

 The main problem was that those areas where the Native Trust Land was most overcrowded were also those where there was the least available under-used land on estates.
 If the most under-utilised estate land were acquired for resettlement, it would involve the significant population movement of those residents leaving estates.
 The Land Planning Committee advocated compulsory resettlement to distant areas if necessary.
 Another problem was that, if parts of smaller estates were earmarked for resettlement, the remaining parts might not be economically viable: this meant that the whole estate would have to be bought.
 This difficulty had not been foreseen by Abrahams.
 The committee was conscious of the political repercussions that might arise if African expectations were not met.

-The land it thought should be acquired included about two-thirds of the land held by the British Central Africa Company, most of which was had never been developed.
+The land it thought should be acquired included about two-thirds of the land held by the British Central Africa Company, most of which had never been developed.
 The committee's official members expected that the major estate owners, whose representatives they had co-opted, would be willing to sell parts of their land voluntarily.
 However, both A L Bruce Estates Ltd and particularly the British Central Africa Company Ltd proved very reluctant to comply.
 The committee considered that the local management of the British Central Africa Company did not realise how discontented its tenants were, nor that it needed to sell much of its estates, but it did not wish to acquire the company's land compulsorily.